ambanum/social-networks-graph-generator/explanation.md

 to the link.
 Weights are allocated to each link and correspond to the number of occurrences of this link (total number of retweets and quotes from one account to the other).

-The data are also aggregated at the account level which form the nodes of the graph.
+The data is also aggregated at the account level which form the nodes of the graph.
 The size assigned to them corresponds to the total number of tweets and quotes of tweets issued by this account.

 The data is put into graph format using the `networkx` library.